jup-ag/space-station/docs/10-legal/3-privacy-policy.md

 - For Safari browser please visit: https://support.apple.com/ru-ru/guide/safari/sfri11471/mac
 - For Internet Explorer browser please refer to: https://support.microsoft.com/en-us/windows/delete-and-manage-cookies-168dab11-0753-043d-7c16-ede5947fc64d

-### 6. Your rights under GDPR
+### 6. Your rights under GDPR​

-Under certain circumstances, you may have a number of privacy rights concerning the use, storage, and processing of your Personal Data *(e.g., the right to delete your data)*.
+Under certain circumstances, you may have a number of privacy rights concerning the use, storage, and processing of your Personal Data (e.g., the right to delete your data).
 Here is a list of privacy rights:

 - right to be informed - we are publishing this Privacy Policy to keep you informed as to what we do with your Personal Data.
 You can ask us for Personal Data regarding you that we keep at any time.
 This information concerns, among other things, the data categories we process, for what purposes we process them, the origin of the data if we did not acquire them directly from you and, if applicable, the recipients to who we have sent your data.
 - right of access – You may ask us whether we process your Personal Data and you have the right to request a copy of the data we hold about you.